Find out more about our commitment to safety.

 - Franklin Air Show: The Flight Simulators cannot be safely opened at this time.
 Many interactives in the exhibit involve air currents/blowers that could create hazardous conditions.

-- SportZone, Sir Isaac's Loft, and Tech Studio: These are our most hands-on exhibits and cannot be safely opened at this time.
+- SportZone: This is one of our most hands-on exhibits and cannot be safely opened at this time.

 - IMAX: The City of Philadelphia has not allowed the re-opening of theaters yet.

-- Joel M. Bloom Observatory: There is not enough room in the space to observe physical distancing requirements.
+- Holt & Miller Observatory: There is not enough room in the space to observe physical distancing requirements.

 When will all exhibits and experiences be available?